 5. How do you decide on locations and subjects?

-6. What are your favorites subjects to photograph?
+6. What are your favorite subjects to photograph?

 7. What continues to inspire you as a photographic artist?

 I’m captured by the fractal math in coherence with real photos.

 8. What is the one thing that you have not captured on camera you feel you need to express?

 Human portraits -